-8 Developments in Pharmaceutical Advertising
+9 Developments in Pharmaceutical Advertising

-8.1 What have been the significant developments in relation to the rules relating to pharmaceutical advertising in the last year?
+9.1 What have been the significant developments in relation to the rules relating to pharmaceutical advertising in the last year?

-There are no specific significant developments in relation to the rules relating to pharmaceutical advertising in the last year.
+There have not been specific significant developments in relation to the rules relating to pharmaceutical advertising in the last year.

-8.2 Are any significant developments in the field of pharmaceutical advertising expected in the next year?
+9.2 Are any significant developments in the field of pharmaceutical advertising expected in the next year?